-- (a) has been designed to make a determination that the access criterion are not met more likely (being the equivalent of a clearance, i.e. the mergers prohibition in the Competition and Consumer Act 2010 (Cth) (CCA) not being met, in the quote above); and - (b) represents manipulation, given that the first time it has ever been proposed is after the declaration review has commenced (being the equivalent of a change in policy after a merger is proposed in the quote above).
+- (a) has been designed to make a determination that the access criterion are not met more likely (being the equivalent of clearance, i.e. the mergers prohibition in the CCA not being met, in the quote above); and - (b) represents manipulation, given that the first time it has ever been proposed is after the declaration review has commenced (being the equivalent of a change in policy after a merger is proposed in the quote above).

-To accept that the operation of the Access Framework is an appropriate counterfactual is to effectively accept the absurd result that an infrastructure provider when faced with a declaration application can arguably prevent access regulation by proposing an entirely new set of access arrangements that have never been implemented and for which the likely outcomes are entirely speculative given there is no evidence or experience with how they would operate.
+To accept that the operation of the Access Framework is an appropriate counterfactual is to effectively accept the absurd result that an infrastructure provider, when faced with a declaration application, can arguably prevent access regulation by proposing an entirely new set of access arrangements that have never been implemented and for which the likely outcomes are entirely speculative given there is no evidence or experience with how they would operate.